 Marfan syndrome is a genetic disorder of the connective tissue.
 Its degree of severity can vary from person to person.
-People who suffer with Marfan Syndrome typically have flexible joints and scoliosis.
+People who suffer from Marfan Syndrome typically have flexible joints and scoliosis.
 There is currently no cure for Marfan syndrome, so treatment focuses on managing the symptoms and reducing the risk of complications.
 One of the most serious problems caused by Marfan Syndrome occurs if the heart and the aorta, the body’s main artery, are significantly affected.
-This can lead to hospitalisation and a general lower life expectancy.
+This can lead to hospitalisation and a generally lower life expectancy.
 If you have Marfan Syndrome, life insurance may be a worthwhile option.

 What does Marfan Syndrome life insurance cost?

-If you suffer from Marfan Syndrome and need life insurance, critical illness cover or income protection, then you will need to provide insurers with information about your condition.
+If you suffer from Marfan Syndrome and need life insurance, critical illness cover, or income protection, then you will need to provide insurers with information about your condition.
 Insurance underwriters will assess your application for Marfan Syndrome life insurance based on the following: